 The assurance/audit scheme structured around the categories below:

 - Execution Controls are needed to execute GDPR

 - Sustenance Controls are needed to sustain ongoing information privacy and safeguards (these have been needed in the past for the same reason)

-Auditors who conduct audits will highlight the range of organizational systems, assets and functions to be assessed.
+Auditors who conduct audits will highlight the range of organizational systems, assets, and functions to assess.